 The History of the Pantry

-European settlers brought the pantry to the Americas.
+European colonists brought the pantry to the Americas.
 Some early American kitchens incorporated pantries in the form of open shelves, while others had separate rooms that were like large walk-in cupboards.
 All were basic and utilitarian – useful rather than beautiful.
-Other homes took a college-dorm-room approach and lacked any dedicated area for food storage.

 The 20th Century - Today

 During the next century, kitchen cabinets became increasingly popular although larger homes continued to incorporate separate pantries.
-Indeed, this was a worldwide phenomenon in the so-called Western world (and particularly on farms), probably until at least the 1950s.
-From the 1960s, floor-to-ceiling cabinets became commonplace in American kitchens.
+In the 1960s, floor-to-ceiling cabinets became commonplace in American kitchens.
 And from the 1990s, the separate pantry became popular again.
-In fact, a survey carried out by the National Association of Home Builders in 2005 stated that walk-in pantries were the leading kitchen feature homeowners requested!
+In fact, a survey carried out by the National Association of Home Builders in 2019 stated that walk-in pantries were the leading kitchen feature homeowners requested!

 So what can you do to organize your kitchen without a luxurious walk-in pantry?